Mahmud-CH/1.sinifOdev2Carpisma/README.md

-simple Colision detection in cpp
+simple Collision detection in cpp